Marc Wilson (American football): College statistics

-Football career
+Professional career

-Wilson was selected in the first round of the 1980 NFL Draft by the Oakland Raiders.
+Wilson was selected 15th overall in the first round of the 1980 NFL draft by the Oakland Raiders.
 As a rookie, he was a backup alongside Jim Plunkett on the Raiders to Dan Pastorini.
 A fractured leg injury for Pastorini opened the door for Plunkett because of his experience over the rookie, which resulted in a trip to Super Bowl XV and a victory over the Philadelphia Eagles.
 The following year, Wilson would start nine games for the Raiders following a season ending injury to Plunkett.
 He won five of those games while throwing for 2,311 yards on 14 touchdowns to 19 interceptions.
 In 1982, he was the backup to Plunkett during a strike shortened NFL season consisting of only nine games.
-In 1983, he became the starting quarterback for the Raiders in the middle of the season, but it lasted just three games before a broken shoulder against the Kansas City Chiefs knocked him out for the entire season.
+In 1983, he became the starting quarterback for the Raiders in the middle of the season after Plunkett was benched for ineffectiveness, but it lasted just three games before a broken shoulder against the Kansas City Chiefs knocked him out for the entire season.
 The Raiders, led by Plunkett, would go on to a Super Bowl XVIII victory against the Washington Redskins.

-The following year, he was the starter for ten games and won six of them while throwing for 2,151 yards with fifteen touchdowns to seventeen interceptions.
-A broken thumb during a matchup against the Chicago Bears cost him the rest of the year (his second year that ended with an injury).
-The following year was his first (and as it turned out only) chance to play as the regular starter.
-He started thirteen games and led the Raiders to eleven wins and an AFC West title while throwing for a career high 2,608 yards with sixteen touchdowns to 21 interceptions.
-He made the start in the AFC wild card game against the New England Patriots.
+In 1984, he was the starter for ten games and won six of them while throwing for 2,151 yards with fifteen touchdowns to seventeen interceptions.
+He finished the regular season with a broken thumb suffered during a matchup against the Chicago Bears, but was benched in favor of Plunkett for the playoffs, where the Raiders lost in the wild card round.
+Following another injury to Plunkett in Week 3 of the 1985 season, Wilson had his first (and as it turned out only) chance to play as the regular starter.
+He started thirteen games and led the Raiders to eleven wins and an AFC West title while throwing for a career high 2,608 yards with 16 touchdowns to 21 interceptions.
+He made the start in the AFC Divisional game against the New England Patriots.
 He threw 11-of-27 for 135 yards with a touchdown and three interceptions.

-The next year, he started eight games and threw 1,721 yards with 12 touchdowns to 15 interceptions.
+In 1986, he started eight games and threw 1,721 yards with 12 touchdowns to 15 interceptions with the Raiders rotating Plunkett and Wilson as the starting quarterback.
 He closed out his Raiders career in 1987 as the starter for seven games (two wins) while throwing for 2,070 yards with 12 touchdowns to eight interceptions.
 He moved on to the Patriots (after being cut by the Green Bay Packers in training camp) in 1989 and started 10 games in two seasons combined.
 He retired at the age of 33 in 1990.